Final Fantasy VII

 Updated ESRB Descriptors, Masterpiece has wacky “i” issue.

-In full disclosure, I don’t know if this is the “4th” released in order, or the “2nd” released.
+In full disclosure, I don’t know where this one fits in.
 The Masterpiece goof is gone, and we have the three ESRB descriptors.
 It’s actually…fine.
-So it either came after the Realistic Violence print as a valid update, or its the correction of the masterpiece goof.
+So it either came after the Realistic Violence print as a valid update, or it’s the correction of the masterpiece goof.

 PSX PlayStation Final Fantasy VII Corrected Masterpiece, Correct ESRB Descriptor